What Is Data Mapping?

 Data Mapping for Privacy and Compliance

-Privacy regulations like the EU’s General Data Protection Regulation (GDPR), Brazil’s General Data Protection Law (LGPD), the California Privacy Rights Act (CPRA), the Virginia Consumer Data Privacy Act (CDPA), Colorado’s Consumer Privacy Act, Illinois’ Biometric Information Protection Act (BIPA), New York’s SHIELD Act, the Health Insurance Portability and Accountability Act (HIPAA) for healthcare, the Children’s Online Privacy Protection Act (COPPA) for children, the Gramm–Leach–Bliley Act (GLBA) for finance, and a growing list of other U.S. and global laws, require that organizations safeguard their sensitive data — whether they define that data as “personal information,” “private information,” “protected health information,” “nonpublic personal information,” or any other type.
+Regulations like the EU’s General Data Protection Regulation (GDPR), Brazil’s General Data Protection Law (LGPD), the California Privacy Rights Act (CPRA), the Virginia Consumer Data Privacy Act (CDPA), Colorado’s Consumer Privacy Act, Illinois’ Biometric Information Protection Act (BIPA), New York’s SHIELD Act, the Health Insurance Portability and Accountability Act (HIPAA) for healthcare, the Children’s Online Privacy Protection Act (COPPA) for children, the Gramm–Leach–Bliley Act (GLBA) for finance, and a growing list of other U.S. and global laws, require that organizations safeguard their sensitive data — whether they define that data as “personal information,” “private information,” “protected health information,” “nonpublic personal information,” or any other type.
 In the U.S. alone, there are also 50 state-specific data breach notification laws that have specific definitions for what would be considered “trigger data.”

-What all this data has in common is that it can be tied directly to an individual — and potentially cause harm if it falls into the wrong hands.
+What all these regulations have in common is that they care about data that can be tied directly to an individual — and potentially cause harm if it falls into the wrong hands.
 Effective data mapping helps organizations accurately connect personal, sensitive, confidential, and all regulated data to individuals — so they can know not only what data they have, but who that data belongs to.
 This visibility allows organizations to enact measures to protect that information while deriving insights from it and meeting regulatory compliance.

 Comprehensive consumer privacy regulations like GDPR and CPRA also give data subjects rights over their data by supporting data subject access requests (DSARs), deletion requests, and other requests for information that individuals have the right to obtain from an organization that handles their data.
 Companies that implement effective data mapping tools can identify data subject records faster — and better respond to DSAR requirements in a timely fashion that meets compliance, maintains customer trust, and supports data privacy best practices across the organization.

 Data Mapping Best Practices